Shockoe Hill African Burying Ground

 The Shockoe Hill African Burying Ground (Richmond's 2nd African Burial Ground) was established by the city of Richmond, Virginia, for the interment of free people of color, and the enslaved.
 The heart of this now invisible burying ground is located at 1305 N 5th St.

 It was created as the replacement for the Burial Ground for Negroes, now also called the Shockoe Bottom African Burial Ground, (or African Burial Ground in Shockoe Bottom).
 Shockoe Bottom was known historically as Shockoe Valley.
 The Burial Ground for Negroes was closed in 1816 upon the opening of this new African Burying Ground on Shockoe Hill.
 The Shockoe Hill African Burying Ground is one of Virginia's most endangered historic places.
-Major threats to the burial ground are the DC2RVA high-speed rail project, the east-west Commonwealth Corridor, as well as the proposed widening of I-64, and various infrastructure projects.
+Major threats to the burial ground are the DC2RVA high-speed rail project, the east-west Commonwealth Corridor, the proposed RVA757 Connector, as well as the widening of I-64, and various infrastructure projects.

 History

 Establishment

 The Shockoe Hill African Burying Ground was established in 1816.
 It was a segregated part of the Shockoe Hill Burying Ground, also known as the Shockoe Hill Cemetery, a municipal burying ground owned and operated by the City of Richmond.
 It was managed by the Superintendent of the Shockoe Hill Burying Ground, who was also the Superintendent of the Poorhouse (with the exception of the years 1863-1867 during which time the positions were separated) and the City Hospital The Poorhouse was also called the Almshouse.
 The burial ground was overseen by the Shockoe Hill Burying Ground Committee, which was a standing committee of the Richmond City Council.
-The African Burying Ground was active from its opening in February of 1816 until its closure by the city due to overcrowded conditions in June of 1879.
+The African Burying Ground was active from its opening in February 1816 until its closure by the city due to overcrowded conditions in June 1879.
 The land that comprises this long unacknowledged burial ground, contains nothing on its surface that would cause it to be visibly recognizable as a cemetery today.
 Its original two one acre plots are located at the northeastern corner of 5th and Hospital St., across the road from the Hebrew Cemetery.
 It was greatly increased in size over time, expanding in every direction.
 By 1850 its grounds encompassed as many as 15 acres.
 Later maps indicate an even greater expansion, to slightly over 31 acres.